certbot/website/README.md

 ## Development

-### With Docker

-1. Clone this repo and cd into the project directory.
-2. Get the documentation submodule:
-  * `git submodule init`
-  * `git submodule update`
-3. `docker-compose up`

-Docker-compose serves the site with nginx to more closely mirror production.

-### Without Docker

 #### Install
 1. Install `ruby 2.0+`, `node 8.0+`, and `npm 2.0+`.
 2. `gem install jekyll` (requires v3.0 or higher)